nheron/droolsonboarding/gettingStarted/brms.md

 Indeed, when big companies were using guvnor, more than one instance of guvnor were used (one per department for example).
 There was a need to be able to centralize all the business rules knowledge and to allow to many department/organization to access it.
 A "Organizational Unit" concept was created in the 6.x version which allow to link one or more repository.

 As drools is an open source project and uses itself git as a source code management repository, git was chosen to store the content of the new Guvnor version.
+In version 5.x, the storage was only readable by the CMS library.
+Now the low level storage can be directly read with a normal file explorer.
+There is no more need of Eclipse Plugin to access the rule project.
+In version 5.x all this plombing around Developer tooling took a lot of time to the drools community.
+With this new tooling choice, all this exists by default and the community can concentrate on other features.
 As the new Guvnor version allows to store all elements of a company, it was called Business Central.